dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/amazon.md

 As with YouTube, there’s just no excuse to be this bad when your company’s worth over a trillion dollars.
 Amazon could easily afford more accessibility experts and prioritize the front-end, but they don’t because they don’t have to in order to remain competitive.
 Must be nice having a captive market.

 For some reason, I’m less bothered by the poor craftsmanship here than I was for YouTube.
 I can just tell from the `<div>` soup that they threw a bunch of “full stack” developers at it, so what else would you expect.
+Amazon gets an F.